Note: this post first ran almost 5 years ago. The information remains timely.

 Your voice and your mind scream: "I am tired of working.
 I am tired of the commute.
 I am tired of waking up each morning wondering if I still have a job.
 I am tired of watching the stock market bounce around like a crazed kangaroo.
 I want to retire NOW!"

 To quote a former president, I feel your pain.
 I know what it is like to be more than ready to start a new stage of your life, a stage that promises the possibility of a re-birth and a renewed joy in living.
-I know what it is like to really, really want a satisfying retirement.
+I know what it is like to really, really want to start your satisfying journey through retirement.

 Of course, if you read almost anything related to retirement in your daily paper or on the Internet, you are probably scared...scared that you will never be able to retire.
 Retirement is a concept that doesn't make sense anymore, according to many.
-I am in the "not true" camp.
-Read on.
+I respectively disagree.

 1) Can you sleep at night with your financial resources and plan?
 There is no such thing as a perfect financial plan.
 There will never be a time when something doesn't throw a wrench into your carefully crafted budget.
 The last few years have confounded even those who make a living from this stuff.
 But, you must feel confident that you have anticipated most situations.
 You have what you need, plus.
 You have worked the figures under different scenarios and you are still OK.
 Maybe not flush, but OK.